Hatch Pattern Information

 Hatch Pattern Compatibility

 The good news is that the hatch pattern format hasn't changed since it was first introduced years ago.
-Any hatch pattern you find should work with any previous or future version of AutoCAD!
+Any hatch pattern you find should work with any previous or future version of your CAD engine!

 2005 Hatch Pattern Snaps